Why I Left ActiveCampaign for Kajabi Email (and what I miss!)

 Before, I had to flip back and forth between programs, and I didn’t always have a complete picture of a subscribers behaviour (to get even closer I had to add in information from Google Analytics, so that meant three things to analyze).

-Now I can see subscriber info, their purchase history, what information they’re most interested in, etc. all in one place.
+Now I can see subscriber info, purchase history, what information they’re most interested in, etc. all in one place.
 And it’s one less login to keep track of!

 ActiveCampaign didn’t do full landing pages, so I was starting to create those in Kajabi and embedding the opt-in form from ActiveCampaign.